-Mr. Hopper has served as managing director of Cappello Group, Inc., an investment bank, since November 2005.
+Mr. Hopper has served as managing director of Cappello Group, Inc., an investment bank, since November 2008.
+Mr. Hopper was the lead director of Polynoma LLC, a private U.S. oncology biotechnology company until October/November 2008.
 From August 2007 to March 2008, Mr. Hopper served as Executive Chairman of Cell Aquaculture Limited, an aquaculture company, and from July 2005 to July 2007, as Executive Chairman of Bone Medical Limited, a drug delivery company.
 From September 2003 to February 2005, Mr. Hopper served as Managing Director of Australian Cancer Technology Limited, an oncology biotechnology company.
 Mr. Hopper is also a director of Somnomed Limited, Viralytics Limited and Fibrocell Science Inc.